 This led to UK boxer Ashley Theophane sharing another petition to ‘get rid’ of the original BBC SPOTY petition.

 At the time of writing, the Theophane shared petition had just over 1800 signatures.

 — Ashley Theophane (@AshleyTheophane) June 10, 2020

 But it didn’t take long for change.org to act.
 The petition to remove AJ from SPOTY was subsequently taken down.

 Joshua’s promoter Eddie Hearn has since defended Joshua’s actions at the Black Lives Matter demonstration in Watford.

 “He read someone’s speech out, which he may have phrased differently if he had read it himself,” Hearn told Sky Sports News.

 “People want to interpret the words of that in many different ways.
 I’ve seen some strange thoughts of what that was supposed to mean.

 “It wasn’t his words.
-But he did speak some of his own words as well, which was about uplifting his community, investing in his community, which is Watford.
+But he did speak some of his own words, which was about uplifting his community and investing in his community, Watford.

 “He’s got a seven-figure investment that he’s putting into his own town soon to give people more opportunities.